Da-PLay/DaPLay/content/pages/home.md

       type: TitleBlock
     subtitle: ''
     text: >+
-      <div style="text-align: center">At Da Play, we’re on a mission to
+      <div style="text-align: left">At Da Play, we’re on a mission to
       revolutionize mobile gaming by creating captivating, immersive experiences that not only entertain but also empower players.
 With a passion for innovation and creativity, we develop games that challenge the mind and